 Photography remains my first love, however I started painting animals shortly after I moved to Massachusetts from Nebraska.
 While I have taken art classes at museums, I never see myself as anything but an amateur who enjoys realizing her own ideas in paint.

-it reminds me of the Aquarium team that cares for the turtles.
+The turtle held by gloved hands remains a favorite since it reminds me of the Aquarium team that cares for the turtles. |

 The New England Aquarium visits inspire my artistic efforts every time I go.
 The diversity and accessibility to see animals inspires photographs and later paintings.
 The ocean and its health need to remain a primary focus of humans.
 The Aquarium helps connect people to that fact, by reminding us of the inhabitants who live there every day.
 I also like to stay virtually connected through Facebook and the associated blogs, where I learn about ocean health and the impact on the inhabitants.